-In order to access or use certain portions of the website or enjoy the full functionality of the website, or otherwise in conducting business with us or seeking to conduct business with us, you may be prompted to provide certain personal data to us in the following ways:
+In order to access or use certain portions of the websites or enjoy the full functionality of the websites, or otherwise in conducting business with us or seeking to conduct business with us, you may be prompted to provide certain personal data to us in the following ways:

-- by filling in forms (for example, a 'Contact us' form) on our website or at a trade show or anywhere else we conduct business;
+- by filling in forms (for example, a 'Contact us', or ‘Request a Demo’ form) on our website or at a trade show or anywhere else we conduct business;

 - by downloading documentation from our website;